wp-plugins/social-polls-by-opinionstage/readme.txt

 = Do you plan to add debating capabilities to the poll? =

-Yes, we plan to add the option to allow debating the poll.
+Yes, we plan to add the option to debate the poll.
 Users will be able to add a text explanation to their votes so the vote can be debated.

 = How do I add a poll to my post/page? =

 Follow these steps:

-1. Create a new poll / debate from <a href="http://www.opinionstage.com/new_debate?ref=wp-v-poll" target="_blank">here</a>
+1. Create a new poll / debate from <a href="http://www.opinionstage.com/new_debate?o=wp-v-readme" target="_blank">here</a>
-2. From the poll page, copy the embed ID located near the embed button
+2. From the poll page, copy the embed ID
 3. Click on the poll icon in the WordPress text editor to open the embed dialog
 4. Paste the ID you copied in the embed dialog